 Where are you most likely to be found in your job?

-In my spare room if we are talking about the last year, but lets not, so in the last 6 months before we went into lockdown, I’ve been to Scotland, Ireland, Wales, England, visited over 50 Pets at Home stores, numerous rescues – organised the most successful Santa Paws appeal, encouraged colleagues to jump out of planes, travel at 100mph on the longest zipline in the world and abseil down a 420 lift tower and I followed!, been to the Animal Hero Awards and the National Cat Awards, spoken at the National Institute of Fundraising Convention #Proud to be a fundraiser –– so anything, anywhere is possible!
+In my spare room if we are talking about the last year, but lets not, so in the last 6 months before we went into lockdown, I’ve been to Scotland, Ireland, Wales, England, visited over 50 Pets at Home stores, numerous rescues – organised the most successful Santa Paws appeal, encouraged colleagues to jump out of planes, travel at 100mph on the longest zipline in the world and abseil down a 420 lift tower !, been to the Animal Hero Awards and the National Cat Awards, spoken at the National Institute of Fundraising Convention #Proud to be a fundraiser –– so anything, anywhere is possible!